FrankARicardo/Melanoma/2. Training design/README.md

 - Training will be splitted into 3 different stages
 - Every stage would have different parameters of data augmentation and layers trainable
-- Code examples shown the process with ResNet50
+- Code examples shows the process with ResNet50

 # 1st stage